jeno0403/Explore_Spotify_Data/README.md

 The repo is structured as:

 -   `data/00-raw_data` contains the raw data of NIKI's songs in the album as obtained from Spotify.
-These three data files are ready for analysis with our variables of interests.
+This data files is ready for analysis with our variables of interests.
 -   `Others` contains extra documentations used to generate the repo, including Licence and llm usage documentations.
 -   `Others/LICENCE` from MIT was included.
 -   `Spotify Data Analysis.rproj` a R project was used for reproductbility.